CloudReactor/cloudreactor-procwrapper/README.md

 This is suitable for running in single-threaded environments like AWS Lambda, or as part of a larger process that executes sub-routines that should be monitored.
+See [cloudreactor-python-lambda-quickstart](https://github.com/CloudReactor/cloudreactor-python-lambda-quickstart) for an example project that uses proc_wrapper in a function run by AWS Lambda.

+#### Embedded mode configuration

-In embedded mode, besides setting properties of ProcWrapperParams in code, ProcWrapper can be also configured in two ways:
+In embedded mode, besides setting properties of `ProcWrapperParams` in code, `ProcWrapper` can be also configured in two ways:

 First, using environment variables, as in wrapped mode.

 Second, using the configuration dictionary.
-If the configuration dictionary contains the key `proc_wrapper_params` and its value is a dictionary, the keys and values in the dictionary will be used to to set these attributes in
+If the configuration dictionary contains the key `proc_wrapper_params` and its value is a dictionary, the keys and values in the dictionary will be used to to set these attributes in `ProcWrapperParams`:
-ProcWrapperParams:

 | Key                              	| Type      	| Mutable 	| Uses Resolved Config 	|
 |----------------------------------	|-----------	|---------	|----------------------	|